ahuacate/recipes/README.md

 Prerequisites are:
 - [x] A Panasonic bread maker (or any brand) which has a dough only function and a yeast dispenser.
 Life saver.
 - [x] A oven.
-- [x] A partner who doesn't get fat eating a six Cinnabons in one day!
+- [x] A partner who doesn't get fat eating all six Cinnabons in one day!

 | Half Batch | Full Batch | Ingredient | Notes